DimiTech/dimitech.github.io/_posts/2019-07-01-choosing-the-right-npm-package.md

 Other than that, go with what you like and prefer.

-# 7) Quality of the Example Project
+# 7) Quality of the example project

 An example demo project can be extremely useful when trying out an NPM package.
 This is especially true for larger packages.